swapnilsparsh/GIF-Discord-Bot/README.md

 # GIF-Discord-Bot

-A simple discord bot that helps you send gif in your server using command `!gif cat`.
+A simple discord bot that helps you send gif in your server using command `!gif cat`

 ## Requirements